 Seasonal affective disorder (SAD) is a mood disorder characterized by depressive tendencies in certain seasons of the year.
-Most people with SAD have a typical, cyclical pattern whereby they get depressed in the same period every year; generally, the symptoms begin appearing at the onset of winter or in early summer.
-Though there are several types of clinical treatment, including phototherapy, psychological intervention, and medication, that can help curb the symptoms; lifestyle modification may also help.
-Here is a list of 10 lifestyle methods to adopt when coping with seasonal affective disorder.
+Most people with SAD have a typical cyclical pattern whereby they get depressed in the same period every year.
+Generally, symptoms of seasonal affective disorder begin appearing in the late fall or early winter.
+Several types of clinical treatment, including phototherapy, psychological intervention, and medication, can help curb the symptoms.
+Lifestyle modification may also help.

-During winter, we are generally less exposed to natural light, both because sunlight is dim and we don't go out as much due to the cold.
-This affects our body's level of serotonin, a hormone responsible for keeping us awake and active.
-People suffering from SAD should spend as much time as possible outdoors in natural light to keep serotonin levels high.
+During winter, people are generally less exposed to natural light, both because sunlight is dim and because they do not go out as much due to the cold.
+The lack of exposure to natural light affects the body's level of serotonin, a hormone responsible for keeping the body awake and active.
+People with SAD should spend as much time as possible outdoors in natural light to keep serotonin levels balanced.

 Artificial lighting can have a similar impact to sunlight on serotonin production, as long as it is suitably potent.
 Various electronic devices mimic summer-level lighting.
 People can get medically approved light boxes, dawn simulators, or special light bulbs, which may help to optimize exposure to light, thereby upping serotonin levels.

 Physical exercise is known to alleviate stress, relieve anxiety, and release endorphins, helping to counter various symptoms associated with depression.
 People with seasonal affective disorder should exercise regularly, if possible in well-lit surroundings or natural light.
 For individuals who do not have the time or inclination to go to the gym, simple exercises at home should be sufficient.